Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Conclusion

 \section{Conclusion}

 \acresetall

 In this study, a comprehensive screening of previously synthesized oxides, chalcogenides, \acp{PBA} and polyanions as novel \ac{RAZIB} cathodes was performed.
-The data from more than 2000 experimentally confirmed materials was retrieved from the Materials Project database, with their structural availability for \ce{Zn^{2+}} migration, electrochemical stability in aqueous media and chemical feasibility for use as a cathode being evaluated.
+The data from more than 2000 experimentally confirmed materials was retrieved from the Materials Project database, with their structural availability for \ce{Zn^{2+}} percolation, electrochemical stability in aqueous media and chemical feasibility for use as a cathode being evaluated.
 In total, 131 materials were identified through the screening process as having suitable structural, electrochemical and chemical characteristics for operation as a \ac{RAZIB} cathode, for which the \ac{EZn} was then calculated.
-Analysis of the \ac{EZn} results revealed that higher potentials were obtained for materials that had transition metals at higher oxidation state in its structure and were also able to accommodate the intercalating \ce{Zn^{2+}} ion on a favourable coordination environment.
-The determination of a relationship between metal oxidation state and ion coordination to \ac{EZn} presented in this study contributes to future exploration of cathode materials with high operation potentials for \acp{RAZIB}, as well as other battery chemistries.
-10 previously unexplored materials (\ce{MnBePO5}, $\alpha$-\ce{FePO4}, $\beta$-\ce{FePO4}, \ce{KV2PO8}, \ce{SrV2O6}, \ce{Mo2P2O11}, \ce{Cs2Mo4O13}, \ce{K3Fe5(PO4)6}, \ce{CaFe3P3O13}, and \ce{SrFe3P3O13}) with leading metrics for \ac{RAZIB} operation, such as high intercalation potential, electrochemical stability, theoretical gravimetric capacity, and energy density, were identified and were here proposed for experimental investigation as \ac{RAZIB} cathodes for the first time.
+Higher \ac{EZn} results were revealed to be obtained for materials that had transition metals at higher oxidation state in their structure prior to \ce{Zn^{2+}} intercalation and were also able to accommodate the intercalating \ce{Zn^{2+}} ion on a favourable coordination environment.
+The determination of a relationship between metal oxidation state and ion coordination to \ac{EZn} presented in this study contributes to future exploration of cathode materials with high intercalation \ce{Zn^{2+}} potentials for \acp{RAZIB}, as well as other battery chemistries.
+12 previously unexplored materials (\ce{CaFe5P5O22}, \ce{RbV(PO4)2}, \ce{MnBePO5}, $\alpha$-\ce{FePO4}, $\beta$-\ce{FePO4}, \ce{KV2PO8}, \ce{SrV2O6}, \ce{Mo2P2O11}, \ce{Cs2Mo4O13}, \ce{K3Fe5(PO4)6}, \ce{CaFe3P3O13}, and \ce{SrFe3P3O13}) with leading metrics for \ac{RAZIB} operation, such as high intercalation potential, electrochemical stability, theoretical gravimetric capacity, and energy density, were identified and were here proposed for experimental investigation as \ac{RAZIB} cathodes for the first time.
+An $\alpha$-\ce{FePO4} sample was then experimentally investigated as cathode for \acp{RAZIB}, with \ac{CV} experiments capturing a main anodic peak near 1.2 V vs \ce{Zn}/\ce{Zn^{2+}}, similar to previous result for an amorphous \ce{FePO4} cathode material in a \ac{RAZIB} cell.
+However, negligible charge storage capability was observed during the \ac{GCD} experiments for the $\alpha$-\ce{FePO4} sample, indicating the necessity for further experimental study on cathode engineering to unlock the full potential for \ce{Zn^{2+}} (de)intercalation in the material, as inferred from the preliminarily \ac{CV} results.
 The methodology employed in this study for the discovery of novel \ac{RAZIB} cathode materials can also be employed for the exploration of cathode materials for other battery chemistries, in special with aqueous electrolytes, positively contributing for the continuous implementation of rechargeable batteries in grid-scale energy storage applications.
 The results contained in this study present a clear guideline for future \ac{RAZIB} cathode material development by identifying novel materials with high operation potential and stability in support of the commercialization efforts for \acp{RAZIB}.